slamice/wri/fiction/hipsters/first-draft/ch04 - work.md

 He was an interesting case.
 At six foot five he was bound to represent something, which he did.
 The man spent his life chasing a medal in the olympic games, and he came out a world champion javelin thrower.
 After winning the gold he rejoiced.
 But four years later the world was looking for the next world champion javelin thrower, so he decided to move on to a different challenge behind a desk punching keys. ((maybe a boxer?))

-He also decided to take up the challenge of smoking which he practiced twice daily.
+He also decided to take up the challenge of smoking, practicing twice daily.

 "Hey Om."

 "There's a gym cruise."
 I told him.

-"I know about the cruise.
-What does that mean."
+"Gym cruise?"

 "The gym is advertising a buy in.
 It means free food and a ride around Liberty island for whoever wants to hear a lecture on how great it'll be to pay hundreds of dollars a month to a gym they won't go to."